 You will study a range of language topics and learn how to analyse different texts, including conversations generated by modern technology.
-You will study language topics such as gender, accent and dialect, and occupational English.
+The course covers thought-provoking topics such as gender, accent and dialect, and occupational English.

-You will develop your writing skills to adapt to various formats such as articles, essays and analyses.
-Analytical skills are essential to further study in all subjects and you will develop these skills through critically comparing texts.
+You will learn to adapt your writing skills to suit various formats, such as articles, essays and analyses.
+Analytical skills are essential to further study in all subjects and you will develop these by critically comparing texts.

-Students with an A level English Language go on to study a wide range of subjects at university, as the skills you will develop are transferable to lots of different courses.
-You could go on to study any of the humanities or social sciences, or English, journalism or creative writing.
+Students with an A level in English Language study a wide range of subjects at university, as the skills developed are transferable.
+You could go on to study humanities, social science, English, journalism or creative writing.